 By 2020... for our residents, councillors, staff, clients and other councils to notice visible improvements to how services are delivered

-By 2022... for Publica to be providing services to other councils
+By 2021... for Publica to provide services to other councils

-By 2025... for Publica to start providing services to other public services
+By 2025... for Publica to start providing services to other public organisations

 Publica recognises that no improvements can be made unless our councils and residents have confidence that the things that matter to them are done well.
 Our first priority will always be to do the 'day job' really well.